 Weigh all the costs

-Another thing to consider is the new tax law and how it impacts HELOCs.
-While you used to be able to deduct interest on your HELOC up to $100,000, now you can only deduct funds that are used to “buy, build or substantially improve the taxpayer’s home that secures the loan,” according to the Internal Revenue Service.
+Another thing to consider is how tax law impacts HELOCs.
+While you used to be able to deduct interest on your HELOC up to $100,000, you can now only deduct funds that are used to “buy, build or substantially improve the taxpayer’s home that secures the loan,” according to the Internal Revenue Service.

-Finally, check for hidden fees, know both your credit score and how much equity you have, and educate yourself on current loan terms and rates.
+Finally, check for hidden fees and shop around to compare current loan terms and rates.

 The bottom line